hieuvp/learning-python/advanced-tutorials/generators/README.md

 ## Concepts

-> Generator functions are a special kind of function that return a **lazy iterator**.
+> **Generator Functions** are a special kind of function that return a **Lazy Iterator**.
-> These are objects that you can loop over like a list.
+> <br />These are objects that you can loop over like a list.
-> However, unlike lists, **lazy iterators** do not store their contents in memory.
+> However, unlike lists, **Lazy Iterators** do not store their contents in memory.

-- A generator-function is defined like a normal function, but whenever it needs to generate a value, it does so with the `yield` keyword rather than `return`.
+- A generator function is defined like a normal function, but whenever it needs to generate a value, it does so with the `yield` keyword rather than `return`.
 - If the body of a `def` contains `yield`,